 Agriculture provides our food.
 One impact on agriculture is water supply.
 The current projections for the Murray and southern inland areas is poor with big reductions in production in that area.
-Perhaps the northern regions will be better watered than now.
-One problem may be that much of the increased northern rainfall will be in the form of floods rather than the gentle spread out rains needed for cropping.
+Perhaps the northern regions of Australia will be better watered than now.
+One problem may be that much of the increased northern rainfall will be in the form of floods rather than the gentle, spread-out rains needed for cropping.

 The other impacts on agriculture will be loss of arable land to the ocean and increase in pests (of all types).
 Loss of arable land will impact more heavily on other regions of the globe than Australia (eg. southern Vietnam, north-eastern China, river deltas such as Bangladesh, Nile, etc).

-The increase in pests is more difficult to asses.
-We do not know what will happen to insects, invasive plants and bacterial/fungal disease as the biodiversity collapses.
+The increase in pests is more difficult to assess.
+We do not know what will happen to invasive plants, insects and bacterial/fungal disease as the biodiversity collapses.

 For the Central Coast, we will not be too disadvantaged under current rainfall projections, but the loss of land to housing is likely to continue.
 It should be expected that food supply will be more difficult to source from outside the local area and we will be forced to provide more of our own food from home gardens.

-Food from the ocean is most likely to collapse due to the increasing acidity of the waters and overfishing.
+Food from the ocean is most likely to collapse due to the increasing acidity of the waters, expansion of dead zones, migratory pressures, collapse of habitat and overfishing.

 The following assessments indicate the relative proportion of income/effort spent in obtaining nutritious foods compared with today.
 Please excuse the choice of values, these represent a measure of the increased difficulty of getting food and are not based on any economic modelling.
 Please use with caution.